pletfix/docs/en/builder.md

 <a name="method-limit"></a>
 #### `limit()` {.method}

-The `limit` method sets a limit count for the result set.
+The `limit` method sets a limit count for the result set of the SELECT query.

     $builder->limit($limit);